Lan Fo'an: Finance minister

-On 24 October 2023, he was appointed as the Minister of Finance.
+On 24 October 2023, he was appointed the Minister of Finance.

-In October 2024, Lan announced that the Chinese government would issue 325 billion USD in special bonds to boost China's economy amidst a sharp property market downturn.
+In October 2024, Lan announced that the Chinese government would issue US$325 billion in special bonds to boost China's economy amidst a sharp property market downturn.

 China's hidden debt

-In November 2024, he announced a plan to cut 'hidden' debt by 10 trillion RMB, lowering local government interest payments by 600 billion RMB (839 billion USD) over five years.
-Lan revealed that local governments' hidden debt was 14.3 trillion RMB (2 trillion USD) by the end of 2023.
+In November 2024, he announced a plan to cut 'hidden' debt by 10 trillion RMB, lowering local government interest payments by 600 billion RMB (US$83.9 billion) over five years.
+Lan revealed that local governments' hidden debt was 14.3 trillion RMB (US$2 trillion) by the end of 2023.
 However, there were disagreements as the International Monetary Fund (IMF) estimated that China's local government financing vehicle debt is at 66 trillion RMB.
-He noted that 2 trillion RMB will be allocated yearly from 2024 to 2026, with the aim of reducing hidden debt to 2.3 trillion RMB (320.9 billion USD) by 2028.
+He noted that 2 trillion RMB will be allocated yearly from 2024 to 2026, with the aim of reducing hidden debt to 2.3 trillion RMB (US$320.9 billion) by 2028.
 On November 8, 2024, China approved this plan to assist local governments in refinancing their substantial debt.
-Lan described this measure as a significant change in China’s debt restructuring and assured that the government debt risk is manageable.
+Lan described this measure as a significant change in China's debt restructuring and assured that the government debt risk is manageable.

 China-US trade war

 In March 2025, Lan stated that reserves are ready for uncertainties as China tackles to ensure growth amidst a trade war with the US.
-During a G20 meeting in Washington on April 2025, he, along with China's central bank governor, warned of "insufficient" global economic growth because of trade wars and tariff.
+During a G20 meeting in Washington in April 2025, he, along with China's central bank governor, warned of "insufficient" global economic growth because of trade wars and tariff.
 Lan urged other countries for multilateral cooperation stating that China supported dialogue "on equal footing" to settle trade tensions.